rowland007/Cyber-Playbook/docs/glossary.md

 - **Parallel Development** - The simultaneous development of more than one version of an object (PC Magazine, 2019).
 - **Partition** - A logical portion of storage technology that functions as though it were physically separate from other logical portions of storage technology.
 - **Password Cracking** - Also known as breaking passwords, refers to the methods and tools used for successfully guessing passwords.
+- **Patent** - The granting of a property right by a sovereign authority to an inventor (Kenton, 2019b).
 - **PCI DSS** - A document library that includes framework of specifications, tools, measurements and support resources to help organizations ensure the safe handling of cardholder information (PCISSC, 2018).
+- **Phishing** - A technique for attempting to acquire sensitive data, such as bank account numbers, through a fraudulent solicitation in email or on a web site, in which the perpetrator masquerades as a legitimate business or reputable person (Dukes, 2015).
 - **Phishing Attacks** - This is a scam to steal valuable information such as credit card and social security numbers, user IDs and passwords.
 Also known as "brand spoofing," this process involves an official-looking email being sent to potential victims and pretending to be from their bank or retail establishment.
 Emails can be sent to people on selected lists or any list, expecting some percentage of recipients will actually have an account with the organization (PC Magazine, 2018).
 - **Plain Text** - The original unencrypted message.
+- **Policy** - A high-level statement of management intent that formally establishes requirements to guide decisions and achieve rational outcomes (Cornelius, 2017).
 - **Policy Management** - Enforcing the policy (i.e., rules and regulations) of the organization that pertain to information and computing.
 Also called “policy-based management,” policy management mostly deals with database access and network resource issues, such as which users have access to what data and how network traffic is prioritized (PC Magazine, 2018).
 - **Privileged and Non-privileged States** - The rights granted to a single user or group of users who operate a computer.
 Administrative privileges allow a user the right to make any and all changes in the computer, including setting up accounts for other users.
 User-level privileges are more restricted.
 The rights granted to software running in the computer, which determines which hardware and software resources can be accessed and changed (PC Magazine, 2018).
+- **Procedure** - A formal method of doing something based on a series of action conducted in a certain order or manner (Cornelius, 2017).
 - **Process** - An executing program.
 - **Process** - To manipulate data in the computer.
 The computer is said to be processing no matter what action it is taking upon the data, whether the data is actually being updated in a database or just being displayed on-screen.
 In order to evaluate a computer system’s performance, the time it takes to process data internally is often analyzed separately from the time it takes to get it in and out of the computer.
 The I/O (input/output) is usually more time consuming than the processing (PC Magazine, 2018).
 - **Process Model** - A formal way of representing how a business system operates (PC Magazine, 2019).
+- **Program Manager** - A person who is responsible for managing different, but related projects (Cohen, 2017).
+- **Project Charter** - The authority to initial the project which contains the preliminary roles and responsibilities of the project (Westland, 2018).
+- **Project Integration Management** - A means of identifying, defining, combining, unifying, and coordinating the many processes and activities within the project management process (Westland, 2018).
+- **Project Management Plan** - Defines how processes in the project can work together for greater efficiency and productivity (Westland, 2018).
+- **Project Manager** - The person responsible for leading a project from its inception to execution (Techopedia, 2019).
 - **Project Plan** - An essential document for keeping the project on track.
 Normally includes scope, timeline, and goals (PC Magazine, 2019).
+- **Project Sponsor** - A person or organization in charge of driving the project towards directions to bring a successful realization of expected benefits (McConnell, 2012).
+- **Project Triangle** - Three constraints which are part of every project based on time, scope, and cost (Astle, 2015).
 - **Protocol Analyzer** - Software that can reassemble streams from individual packets and decode communications that use various protocols.
 - **Prototype** - Creating a demo of a new system.
 Prototyping is essential for clarifying information requirements.
 The design of a system (functional specs) must be finalized before the system can be built.
 While analytically oriented people may have a clear picture of requirements, others may not (PC Magazine, 2019).
 - **Proxy** - Software that receives a request from a client, then sends a request on the client’s behalf to the desired destination.